 Some dentist’s offices offer ceramic, tooth-colored braces as an alternative to metal brackets and wires.
 These adult braces blend in better with your teeth when you’re smiling or talking.
 However, they still require extra time to clean and can collect food debris throughout the day.

-At Canal Vista Family Dental, we offer an Invisalign alternative in Princeton, NJ that uses clear, removable aligners.
+At Canal Vista Family Dental, we offer an Invisalign alternative to our Princeton patients that uses clear, removable aligners.
 These “invisible” trays slip right over your teeth and can be removed whenever you’re eating or brushing.
 They’re much easier to care for than ceramic orthodontics.

 Fever blisters and cold sores are viral in nature but can flare up at any time (especially if your immune system is suppressed.)
 Dentists can prescribe medication for these types of ulcers so that they don’t hurt or last as long as normal.
 The key is to see a dentist as soon as you feel the “tingling” or “burning” sensations starting to pop up.
 If your dentist uses soft tissue lasers, they can even treat the area before the cold sore is visible.
 Studies show that laser treatment for fever blisters cuts their life span in half!